StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/observables/about-observables.md

 ## Type

-An observable type defines the category or classification of an observable in TheHive.
+An observable type defines the category of an observable in TheHive.
 While TheHive includes a predefined set of types, this list can be [expanded with custom types](../../../../administration/observable-types/create-an-observable-type.md) to meet specific needs.

 Available [analyzers](../../../../../cortex/api/how-to-create-an-analyzer.md) depend on the observable’s type.